cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

     <img src="meta-query-example.jpg" alt="Example result of a metadata query" width="50%"/>
 </p>

 <ins>Queries for timeseries</ins> data need to return the measurement/forecast IRIs, i.e. the IRIs which are connected via `ts:hasTimeSeries` to the actual timeseries instances.
 Those IRIs will be used to grab the actual values from PostGreSQL as well as parameters associated with each measurement/forecast.
-Required columns are `Measurement` (or `Forecast`) containing the IRI, `Name` containing a user facing name for this entry, and `Unit` containing the unit (which can be blank).
+Required columns are `Measurement` containing the IRI, `Name` containing a user facing name for this entry, and `Unit` containing the unit (which can be blank).
 In this case, any other columns reported by the query **will** be picked up and passed back to the visualisation as regular key-value properties.

 <p align="center">